thuang8/E155_FA22_Final_Project_TH_AW/docs/results.md

 Unforunately, the scope suffers from aliasing.
 This is not a problem with the FPGA, ADC, or MCU, but is rather a flaw with the front end analog circuitry.
 Because the time division functionality is a last-minute addition, the low-pass filter was not designed with the ability to switch corner frequencies.

+The discrete time divisions are implemented using dip switches that are

 The LED matrix's lack of a datasheet or timing diagrams makes hardware development tricky.
 However, there are a pleathora of online resources, which aided the process.

 The early design decision made for the FPGA code also proved to be a challenge.
 The emphasis on modularity resulted in a bloated design that could have been achieved with fewer state machines and fewer connecting wires.